Skip to main content

 Pay close attention to verify related Target-Maps to ensure the proper funding is applied after a Drafted financial is committed.

-All tiles associated with Drafts actions will retain a rose-colored fill.
+All elements associated with Drafts actions will retain a rose-colored fill or an icon indicating the type of edit made.

-Add financials - use the action icons at the bottom of the page on the Drafts toolbar to add desired financials.
+Add elements - use the action icons at the bottom of the page on the Drafts toolbar to add desired elements.

-Delete financials - click on the desired financial which is already on the client's Asset-Map to open its typical edit window, then click its trashcan icon to designate a removal from the map.
+Delete elements - click on the desired element which is already on the client's Asset-Map to open its typical edit window, then click its trashcan icon to designate a removal from the map.
 The item will not be removed but the color will be changed and the associated action will be represented on the tile.

-Edit financials - click on a desired financial that is already on the map to make changes to the financial within its edit window.
+Edit elements - click on a desired element that is already on the map to make changes to it within its edit window.
 Press update to save your draft changes.
-The financial will be saved in draft mode and will not be committed until the commit function is used.
+The element will be saved in draft mode and will not be committed until the commit function is used.
 The color will be changed and the associated action will be represented on the tile.

 👉 Show/Hide Drafts

-Use the Hide Changes button on the tool bar to hide the rose-color Draft tiles and bring them back to enhance your conversation with your client.
+Use the Hide Changes button on the tool bar to hide the drafted elements and bring them back to enhance your conversation with your client.
 Prepare your Draft for the client meeting, hide your changes, show the client their current financial situation, then unhide your Draft to display the scenario.

 👉Download an Electronic Copy